BOYS' BASKETBALL: Floyd Central shoots down Madison

 But the Highlanders’ strong shooting was enough.

-In Saturday’s win, Floyd Central hit nine 3-pointers and Burks’ led the way as Floyd made 12 for 14 at the free-throw line.
+In Saturday’s win, Floyd Central hit nine 3-pointers and Burks’ led the way as Floyd made 12 for 14 at the foul line.

 Heidbreder had the entire offensive arsenal working in the first half, hitting three of his four 3-pointers.